In fact, it was one of the perhaps one of the most dead-on CI told-you saws that I've had in the last six months.

 No.

-So the four-year-old gets hungry and can tell you he's hungry, she, whatever, wants some milk, wants whatever, and you say no, I have to make sure that the roof isn't leaking.
+So the four-year-old gets hungry and can tell you he's hungry, she, whatever, wants some milk, wants whatever, and you say, no, I have to make sure that the roof isn't leaking.

-I you know, I have to say that we my my you know, my husband is unemployed right now, so we have had to make some serious changes to how we handle our budget, and I have had to be a lot stricter about when they can eat and what they can eat.
+You know, I have to say that we, you know, my husband is unemployed right now, so we have had to make some serious changes to how we handle our budget.

 And I've had to cut back on maybe getting them certain snacks and certain foods that we would have gotten before.